Stopping Foreclosure — Doing it Right

 3. In the rare instance a lender does modify a loan, the modification is made to the mortgage's interest rate — never to the principal.
 That means a monthly savings to the homeowner of 200 or 300 dollars, an amount that is rarely enough to solve the problem.
 Fortunately, the bankruptcy attorneys at Atlanta DebtStoppers have a plan that can make all the difference in the world.

-4. File a bankruptcy plan with an Atlanta bankruptcy attorney
+File a bankruptcy plan with a bankruptcy attorney

 A bankruptcy plan works not by modifying the mortgage payment, but by drastically reducing or eliminating all your non-mortgage debt: credit card, medical and IRS debt, car payments, home equity loans and many more.
 This process cuts your total monthly payments by many times more than a mortgage modification could.
 So you can stop the foreclosure, save your home and save enough each month so you can easily afford to make that mortgage payment.